Fertility Services and In Vitro Fertilization Treatment

 If you decide to embark on in vitro fertilisation treatment, your fertility specialist will prepare you and your partner for each step of the journey.

-When should you see an obstetrician for infertility services and in vitro fertilisation treatment?
+When should you see an obstetrician for fertility services and in vitro fertilisation treatment?

 If you have been trying to conceive, without success, for a period of 12 months, or if you are aged 35-40 years old, it is recommended that you consult a fertility specialist.
 Your doctor will discuss your medical history and lifestyle in detail, perform physical examinations of you both and then order diagnostic tests for you and your partner.
 These may include an ultrasound, blood and laboratory tests, semen analysis and testing of the uterus and fallopian tubes to try to find the reason.
 If a reason cannot be found, and your remain infertile, your specialist will discuss the assisted fertility options, such as in vitro fertilisation, available to you.Enquire with our obstetricians.